AdelKS/LinuxGamingGuide/README.md

 ![Ryzen 5950X topology](./images/Ryzen-5950X-cache-topology.png)

-#### What can we do with this information ?
+#### `cpuset`
-Something really nice: give an entire CCX (for Zen/Zen+/Zen2 for CPUs that have six or more cores) or CCD (for Zen3, can only work with a `5950X` or a `5900X`) to your game, and make (nearly) everything else run in the other CCX(s)/CCD(s).
-With this, as far as I can hypothesize, one reduces the amount of L3 cache misses for the game, since it doesn't share it with no other app.
-The really nice thing with this, that you can notice easily, is that if you run a heavy linux kernel compilation on the other CCX(s)/CCD(s) your game is less affected: you can test for yourself.
-I think that using this trick also downplays the role a scheduler has on your games, since the game is alone and very few other things run with it on the same cores (like wine and the kernel).
+Now that we are aware of cache topology in AMD CPUs.
+We can try giving an entire CCX (for Zen/Zen+/Zen2 for CPUs that have `>=6` cores) or CCD (for Zen3/Zen4, for CPUs that have `>=12` cores) to your game, and make (nearly) everything else run in the other CCX(s)/CCD(s).
+With this, as far as I can hypothesize, one reduces the amount of L3 cache misses for the game, since it doesn not share it with other processes.

-#### Using `cpuset`

 [cpuset](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v1/cpusets.html) is a linux mechanism to create groups of cores (a cpu set) to which you can assign processes, at runtime.
 Any process in a given cpu set will spawn child processes in the same cpu set.

-One can use it to create two cpu sets: one for your game, another for all the rest.
 Have a read at the doc to understand how things work.

-I may update things here to explain further.
+Two scripts are provided in this repo:
+- [tasks_redirect_generic.sh](./scripts/tasks_redirect_generic.sh).
+This script needs to be run with `lutris` openned by before launching a game.
+  1. Creates two cpusets `theGood` and `theUgly`.
+  2. Redirects every process to `theUgly`

-A Ryzen CPU with two or more CCDs/CCXs can be split into two sets of cores, lets call the first one `theGood` (for games) and the second `theUgly` (for the rest).
-You can use the script [tasks_redirect_generic.sh](./scripts/tasks_redirect_generic.sh) to perform that action.
-It also prompts to redirect `lutris` to the `theGood` cpuset, so anything launched through `lutris` starts in the same cpuset automatically.
+  3. Prompts to redirect `lutris` to the `theGood` cpuset, so anything launched through `lutris` starts in the same cpuset automatically.
+- [reverse_tasks_redirect.sh](./scripts/reverse_tasks_redirect.sh): reverses the splitting done by the script above.

-The splitting can be reversed with [reverse_tasks_redirect.sh](./scripts/reverse_tasks_redirect.sh): created cpu sets (that are folders) can be removed if all the processes they contain get redirected to the main cpu set, that contains all cores.
+  - Info: created cpu sets (that are folders) can be removed if all the processes they contain get redirected to the main cpu set, that contains all cores.

 ##### Checking that it works